alshedivat/al-folio/_pages/join-us.md

 ---

-**We are hiring!** 👩‍🎓🧑‍🏫👩‍⚕️🙋‍♂️ We are currently looking for **several PhD students, postdocs, and student assistants** with an interest in machine learning.

-> There are currently **two open Postdoc/PhD** positions.
+> **Two open PhD/Postdoc** positions.
 The calls are open until **January 31st, 2024**.
-Please apply for both!
+We are looking forward to you applications! 🥳 Please apply for both positions!
 > * [Position 1](https://jobs.uni-rostock.de/jobposting/3ca315a64762f179542465dd0daf2331b9a5c3a80) (funded by the [THEMIS project](/projects/2022_themis))
-> * [Position 2](https://jobs.uni-rostock.de/jobposting/c6eb7fa090c6ec6e45e5a265345dc5b76908e70e0) (requires some German skills 🇩🇪)
+> * [Position 2](https://jobs.uni-rostock.de/jobposting/2317ec88a7e47bc3fb2c78f744415dd5a4de55400) (requires some German skills 🇩🇪)

+> For **student assistant positions**, please look [here](/for-students/jobs-and-theses/).

 ## Contact Us!

+**We are hiring!** 👩‍🎓🧑‍🏫👩‍⚕️🙋‍♂️ We are always looking for motivated **PhD students, postdocs, and student assistants** with an interest in developing and applying machine learning for real-world problem settings.
-If there are no positions listed above, please contact us!
+So, if there are no positions listed above, please contact us!
 We may be planning calls or know about opportunities for you to get a PhD or a fun Postdoc position either at our group or within our international network 🌐.
-We are always looking for motivated and talented researchers.

 ## Research Focus